 Advanced Information & Communication Technologies are significantly helpful in the modernization of judicial procedures.
 ICT is regarded as the key Information Governance (IG) stakeholder for the courts.
-While it is so critical to leverage the benefits of ICT based solutions for acceleration of justice to citizens, the potential threats to judicial electronic records must also be recognized and necessary measures for long term digital preservation of judicial electronic records needs to be implemented and institutionalized on priority.
-The judicial Records and Information Management (RIM) is critical irrespective of whether it comprises e-files /born-digital records produced by software systems or the digitized copies of legacy paper-based records or digitized microfilms.
+While it is so critical to leverage the benefits of ICT based solutions for acceleration of justice to citizens, the potential threats to judicial electronic records must also be recognized and necessary measures for long term digital preservation of judicial electronic records must and institutionalized on priority.
+The judicial Records and Information Management (RIM) is critical irrespective of whether it comprises efiles /born-digital records produced by software systems or the digitized copies of legacy paper-based records or digitized microfilms.
 The potential threats for judicial digital records include -